5 Types of Stucco for Homes: A Complete Guide

 Photo: KOSIM / Adobe Stock

-Acrylic stucco is similar to traditional stucco but has the addition of acrylic resin for improved water resistance.
-The mixture is not completely waterproof, but it works better in wet climates than traditional stucco.
-Many brands also add in other chemicals to prevent mildew and mold growth.
+Acrylic stucco is a type of synthetic stucco that includes acrylic resin for improved water resistance.
+The mixture is not completely waterproof, but it works better in wet climates than traditional and other types of synthetic stucco.
+Many brands also add in other chemicals to prevent mildew and mold growth for even better performance.

 ProsCons